thomhurst/NotifyValueChanged/README.md

 Your class now has a property called `Name` - And you can subscribe to an event called `OnNameValueChange` that will fire whenever the value of `Name` changes.

-You can do this for multiple fields, and each one should generate you a separate event that you can subscribe to called 'On{PropertyName}ValueChange'
+You can do this for multiple fields, and each one should generate you a separate event that you can subscribe to called `On{PropertyName}ValueChange`

 ```csharp
 var person = new Person();